MyaHeeschen/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/READMe.md

    ```
 ### Steps
 - We will JOIN the `menu` with the `sales` table as we need the `product_name`.
-- COUNT() will be used to determine how many times each item was ordered and GROUP BY will group each menu item.
+- COUNT() will be used to determine how many times each item was ordered and GROUP BY will group the results by each menu item.
 - We only want the most popular one, so we will LIMIT the query to just one result.

 ### Result